Untold01/BloVote/README.md

-# Decentralised Voting (dVoting)

-A decentralised voting system based on [Ethereum blockchain](https://ethereum.org/dapps/) technology.
+## Blovote – A Decentralized Voting App

+Hey there!
+This is Blovote, a simple decentralized voting system built using Ethereum blockchain.
-> This started as a final year project for the IT Degree that I was/am pursuing, now aiming to make this more than that.
+I originally made this as my final year project for my CS degree, but now I’m trying to make it something more useful and real-world.

-## System Workflow

-A brief explanation on the basic workflow of the application.

-- Admin will create a voting instance by launching/deploying the system in a blockchain network (EVM), then create an election instance and start the election with the details of the election filled in (including candidates for voters to vote).
-- Then the likely voters connect to the same blockchain network register to become a voter.
-Once the users successfully register, their respective details are sent/displayed in the admins' panel (i.e. verification page).
-- The admin then will check if the registration information (blockchain account address, name, and phone number) is valid and matches with his record.
-If yes, then the admin approves the registered user making them eligible to take part and cast their respective vote in the election.
-- The registered user (voter) following the approval from the admin casts their vote to the candidate of interest (from the voting page).
-- After some time, depending on the scale of the election the admin ends the election.
-As that happens the voting is closed and the results are displayed announcing the winner at the top of the results page.
+This app lets people vote securely and transparently using smart contracts and blockchain so no one can mess with the results.
+It’s all open and verifiable!

+## How It Works (Basic WorkFlow)

+Here’s a simple idea of how everything works:

+1.Admin sets things up

+--Deploys the smart contract to the blockchain.
+--Creates an election by adding candidates and other details.

+2.People register to vote

+--Voters connect their wallet (like MetaMask) and register.
+--Their details get sent to the admin for approval.

+3.Admin approves voters

+--Admin checks if the voter info is correct.
+--If all good, approves them to vote.

+4.Voting begins

+--Verified users can log in and cast their vote.
+--Votes are stored securely on the blockchain.

+5.Election ends

+--Admin ends the voting.
+--Results are shown right away, and winner is announced.

 ## Setting up the development environment